Anti-Aging Skincare vs. In-Office Treatments

 But let’s be real: nobody’s perfect.
 Here are some ways to smooth those lines and stimulate your collagen and elastin production.

 Research shows that retinoids are incredibly effective at minimizing fine lines and wrinkles, and boosting collagen production.
 Expect some results as soon as 4-6 weeks, with full results apparent in about a year.
-Over-the-counter retinol, like SLMD Retinol Serum, is a good at-home option for those with normal to oily skin, while Dream On Retinol Night Cream works well for those with drier skin.
+Over-the-counter retinol, like SLMD Retinol Serum, is a good at-home option.

 Prescription retinoid cream, aka tretinoin, does work faster than OTC retinol, but it also carries more risk of irritation.